Insulating Attics and Rim Joists with Spray Foam Insulation

-Builders have long recognized the importance of well-insulated spaces, particularly attics and rim joists.
-These areas are critical to maximizing a building’s comfort and energy efficiency by reducing inflows of cold and hot air.
+Builders have long recognised the importance of well-insulated spaces, particularly attics and rim joists.
+These areas are critical to maximising a building’s comfort and energy efficiency by reducing inflows of cold and hot air.

 Closed cell spray polyurethane foam (SPF) is an excellent choice for insulating attics and rim joists.
-Closed cell SPF is an effective thermal, air, moisture and vapor barrier.
-When properly applied to a thickness of one inch or more, spray foam insulation is an effective air barrier, preventing air leakage that creates drafty conditions and reduces energy efficiency.
+Closed cell SPF is an effective thermal, air, moisture and vapour barrier.
+When properly applied to a thickness of one inch or more, spray foam insulation is an effective air barrier, preventing air leakage that creates draughty conditions and reduces energy efficiency.

 113 million single family homes in the United States used SPF for insulation, Americans could save up to $33 billion in energy costs each year.1